griptape-ai/griptape-docs/docs/griptape-tools/official-tools/vector-store-client.md

 This tool enables LLMs to dynamically query tool memory.

-The `KnowledgeBaseClient` tool uses the following parameters:
+The `VectorStoreClient` tool uses the following parameters:

 | Parameter    | Description                                               | Required |
 |--------------|-----------------------------------------------------------|----------|